microsoft/advanced-formula-environment/README.md

 ## Features

 ### Grid view
 The default page is the Grid page, which displays the currently selected cell.
 AFE will format the formula to fit within the window, and will convert the formula to a single line when commiting back to the workbook.
+AFE provides a setting to preserve the formula formatting from the cell.
 <br></br>
 ![Grid](https://user-images.githubusercontent.com/4489219/202216103-d8cc0f11-1054-4ab1-81c5-c5e96f097ee8.gif)

 ### Name manager
 The Names tab is a manager for the names defined in the workbook.
 AFE categorises names as functions, ranges, or formulas.
 The modules tab is used to track collections of named formulas defined using additional code files.